Public Bike Systems

 Case Studies and Examples

-Many cities now have Public Bike Systems, and the number tends to be increasing.
-For current information see the International Bicycle Fund’s Directory of Community Bike Program and the Bike-sharing Blog.
+Many cities now have Public Bike Systems, and the number of programs has increased substantially in recent years.
+Worldwide there are over 700 cities operating bike sharing programs.
+For current information see the International Bicycle Fund’s Directory of Community Bike Program and the Bike-sharing Blog or the Bike-Sharing World Map, which keeps a running tally of active and planned programs.

 Table 5 Examples of Public Bike Programs